VVVVISE/LEGOJS/README.md

 Remember the obvious: “It all starts over again with imagining what's in memory.”
 This is not an odd plan, it's a mediocre, yet nowhere near perfect plan to solve the problem by walking down the central path once again.

 1, Oct.
 2024

-VVVVISE / Susumu Fujii - Usualy known as suji(i)
+**VVVVISE / Susumu Fujii**

+---

-## _About Project Name_
+## About Project Name

-Due to concerns about trademark issues, LEGOJS plans to change its name in the near future.
+_Due to concerns about trademark issues, LEGOJS plans to change its name in the near future._

+---

 ## 1. LEGO : _Prototype devs for LEGOJS_